 - Made in Germany; 2-year manufacturer’s warranty

-Solid fuel stoves are excellent in emergency situations or when you’re out camping and need to boil water quickly.
+Solid fuel stoves are excellent in emergencies or when you’re out camping and need to boil water quickly.
 Fuel tabs burn cleanly and efficiently.

-They can be used in nearly any weather condition and don’t require much maintenance or cleaning.
+They can be used in nearly any weather condition and require little maintenance or cleaning.
 The downside of these stoves is that they are not ideal for frequent use, as you will need access to more fuel tabs after each use.

-If you’re looking for a great way to boil water while camping, then consider using a solid fuel stove.
+Consider using a solid-fuel stove if you’re looking for a great way to boil water while camping.
 These stoves are small, durable, and can be used in nearly any weather condition.

 You can burn 500ml of water in about 8 minutes.